zubinchopra/portaldocs/portal-sdk/templates/top-extensions-unit-test.md

 npm run build

 ```
+/------------------------

 ## Configure Require and Mocha using add test-main.js

-requirejs will need to know where all your modules are located for your extension and any frameworks that you are using
+`require.js`  and `mocha` need be made aware of the locations of the modules for your extension, in addition to any frameworks that you are using, as in the following example.

 ```typescript